A hysterectomy is a surgical procedure to remove the womb (uterus). You'll no longer be able to get pregnant after the operation.

 If your ovaries are removed during a hysterectomy, you'll go through the menopause immediately after the operation, regardless of your age.
 This is known as a surgical menopause.

-If 1 or both of your ovaries are left intact, there's a chance you'll experience the menopause within 5 years of having your operation.
+If 1 or both of your ovaries are left intact, there's a chance you'll have the menopause sooner than you would have if you did not have a hysterectomy.

 If you experience a surgical menopause after having a hysterectomy, you should be offered hormone replacement therapy (HRT).